Google Translate Disclaimer

 If your SDWS obtains water from a surface water source or a non-secure well you must ensure appropriate treatment equipment is provided.
 Some examples of a non-secure well are dug wells, bored wells, sand-point (driven) wells, but may also include certain drilled wells.

-If your SDWS requires water treatment equipment, you must ensure that treatment equipment is installed and operated in accordance with the regulation, the site-specific directive and manufacturer instructions.
+If your SDWS requires water treatment equipment, you must ensure it is installed and operated in accordance with the regulation, the site-specific directive and manufacturer instructions.

 When something goes wrong with small drinking water system (SDWS), the event may be referred to as an adverse drinking water quality incident (AWQI).
 As soon as you are aware of an adverse test result (e.g., total coliform or E. coli result, UV issues, low chlorine residual or other problems that may impact the safety of the water), you must: